-- First, RankBrain takes historical data and base its initial prediction on it
+- RankBrain takes historical data and base its initial prediction on it

-- After that, these predictions are additionally tested before they can be presented to the final user
+- These predictions are additionally tested before they can be presented to the final user

 These two stages are redone each time a person makes a unique query.